hemanth-nakshatri/Frequancy-Domain-Optoacoustic-LSTM-FD-OA-LSTM/README.md

 Set the path and other parameters in the beginning of the _FD-OA LSTM.ipynb_ file.

 ## Step 1.
 Generate forward model dataset for training
-Generate the forward model dataset for training using the _Generate Data Final.ipynb_ by setting correct path for source and output.
+Generate slices using the three 3D numeric phantoms in the folder _Breast Phantom 3D_.
+Then generate the forward model dataset for training using the _Generate Data Final.ipynb_ by setting correct path for source and output.
 To be done separately for 150 degree FOV and 300 degree FOV.
+The original source of the 3D phantom is

 ## Step 2.
 Train the model
 Train the model using _FD-OA LSTM.ipynb_ after setting the appropriate parameters.
 Both the models are trained for data with 40dB SNR in the data and tested with data containg 20dB, 30dB and 40dB SNR.